 Name: The Hulk

 Other Names: Robert Bruce Banner; David Bixby; David Banner; Bruce Bancroft; Mr. Bergen; Bruce Jones; Joe Fixit; War; Green Scar; The Incredible Hulk; Maestro; Greenskyn Smashtroll

 First Appearance: The Incredible Hulk (vol. 1) #1 (May 1962): "The Coming of the Hulk"

-Number of appearances: 4,551
+Number of Appearances: 4,551

-Comic book appearances: 4,372
+Comic Book Appearances: 4,372

-TV, film appearances: 170
+TV, Film Appearances: 170

-Worked for: U.S. military
+Worked for: U.S. Army

 BELOW: Thor explicitly refers to himself as the "God of Thunder" in response to the Hulk's impious banter: The Hulk was one of the founding members of the Avengers, but his time with the team was shot-lived.
 The friction between the Hulk and his teammates is evident in this Avengers meeting when the the Hulk calls Thor a "yellow-haired yahoo" and threatens to "boot him up to Asgard for good!"
 Thor, demonstrating his genuinely godly self-identity, responds: "You dare speak so to the God of Thunder?!!
 Why, with one blow of my hammer, I--"